 Overrun with luxurious hotels where king size beds await Westerners, this island is both enchanting and disturbing.
 It’s all about contrast.
 Pure luxury blends with the sobriety of the hamlets inhabited by the locals.
 Saris rub shoulders with Australian shorts, local food truck park in front of the posh restaurants.
 Restraint and discretion compete with Islamic fundamentalism and the casualness of Western visitors.

-Here, some visitors pay to take the large dogfish captured in photos and the jungle is regularly destroyed to build luxury bungalows.
-Land too is sold to developers for the price of a scooter.
-Let’s hope that the beautiful one will not lose her head if her heart.
+Here, some visitors pay to make selfies with the captured big bats and the jungle is regularly destroyed to build luxury bungalows.
+Land too is sold to real estate sharks for the price of a scooter.
+Let’s hope that the beautiful one will not lose her head nor her heart.

 In Bali you can go to the beach, but the Balinese are also to be discovered

-Perhaps it is this gentle way of life that made the famous “biking holidays in Bali for burnout” famous.
+Perhaps it is this gentle way of life that made the famous “biking holidays in Bali for 40th womens in burnout” famous.
 Still, the kindness of the inhabitants is not a myth and as soon as you set foot in Denpasar, the pressure is off.

 Balinese cuisine is as exotic and good as any Asian cuisine